 Top tip: For a budget-friendly alternative, check thrift shops.
 Colorado thrift stores often have quality used coats and boots.

 Commonly used by outdoor sports enthusiasts, a buff – or neck gaiter – is one of the most-versatile and low-cost winter accessories out there.
 A buff is, in essence, a stretchy tube of cloth.
 You can wear it as an ear cover, a scarf, a face cover, or a bandanna.
 It’s easy to wash and comes in varying colors and thickness.
 You can find them at most outdoor shops or on Amazon.

 Top tip: Buy two versions if you can.
 Get a fleece buff for cold days, and a lightweight option for milder temps.

 The Colorado sun!
 You’ll see it almost daily during winter months, and snow will amplify its brightness.
 Because of this, a pair of sunglasses will likely become your best friend.
 You don’t have to go fancy or expensive, but make sure you buy at least one pair before winter hits.
 And double-check that they protect your eyes from UV rays, which are extra strong in Colorado.
 If you want to reduce the glare from the brightest snow-covered days, look for polarized lenses, too.

 Top tip: Get 3-4 pairs of cheap sunglasses.
 Stuff one in your backpack, keep one in your room, and place one in your car or in a bike pack.

-Colorado is in an arid region, so if you’re coming from a locale with humidity your body will react to the dry air, especially in winter time.
-Purchasing a small humidifier can go a long way towards upping your comfort level.
+Colorado is in an arid region, so if you’re coming from a locale with humidity, your body will react to the dry air, especially in winter time.
+Purchasing a small humidifier can go a long way toward upping your comfort level.

 Top tip: If you notice dry skin or itchy eyes, buy a small humidifier and place it next to your bed to run at night.
 You’ll notice a difference almost immediately.